-If you have had a baby, you know the months afterward can be tough, and memorable.
+If you have had a baby, you know the months afterward can be tough.

 You can search documents by accused person’s name through the The Salem Witch Trials Documentary Archive and Transcription Project, hosted by the University of Virginia.
 It’s an older online resource, but has links to several documents, maps, and images.